GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/08.271-280/06.Sunlight/docs.md

 ---
+title: |
-title: 276.
-Sunlight
+    276. Sunlight - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 276.
+Sunlight.
+I wandered in the shades of night, Till Jesus came to me, And with the sunlight of His love Bid all my darkness flee.
+Chorus: Sunlight, sunlight, in my soul today, Sunlight, sunlight, all along the way; Since the Saviour found me, took away my sin, I have had the sunlight of His love within.
+    keywords:  |
-    keywords: Christ in Song, Sunlight, I wandered in the shades of night, Sunlight, sunlight, in my soul today
+        Christ in Song, adventhymnals, advent hymnals, Sunlight, I wandered in the shades of night.
+Sunlight, sunlight, in my soul today,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 276. SUNLIGHT
+####  Christ in Song,

 ```txt
 1.